NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/code synthesis/WAVES. Automatic Synthesis of Client-Side Validation Code for Web Applications.md

   - codeAnalysis
   - dynamicAnalysis
   - projectSLR
+Rank: N/A
 Project:
   - SLR
 ---
 ## Context

 In web development often client and server are built separately, by different teams, in different programming languages and platforms.
 When the client and server are supposed to share application logic but do not, an “*impedance mismatch*” occurs
-- [[string validation]] should be in sync with server-side input validation
+- [[string validation]] should be in sync with server-side input validation (user credential validation)

 ## Approach